NHOrus/srwq-compilation/disc-2/episode-04.md

 "That's bullshit!"

 "That's the rules.
 Deal with it."
-Ratsel Feinschmecker !VFYL66iWMA Thu 25 Mar 2010 19:53:55 No.4755070 Report
->>4755065

-....... well fuck, that sucks.
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 19:54:55 No.4755076 Report
-Quoted By: >>4755081
->>4755065
-Descriptions, then?
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 19:55:55 No.4755081 Report
->>4755076
-Or better yet, photographs?

-Drawings at the least...
-Goddamn Sandwitches Thu 25 Mar 2010 19:56:55 No.4755083 Report
-Quoted By: >>4755109 >>4755122 >>4755142
->>4755065
-"Fine then, if we can't see them, Can you at least give us a better description of the two and what they came in?
-The last thing I want to happen is end up pulling someone else out while one of my friends rots in there waiting for us."
-Goddamn Sandwitches Thu 25 Mar 2010 20:04:15 No.4755109 Report
->>4755083
-Hmm...
-If it wasn't for the fact that he washed up in a mech, I would say it is possible the colored man is Arado.
-After all he is purple, isn't he?
-Still the washing up in a mech kinda counters that.
-Goddamn Sandwitches Thu 25 Mar 2010 20:07:55 No.4755122 Report
-Quoted By: >>4755128 >>4755131
->>4755083
-Hmm...
-If it wasn't for the fact that he washed up in a mech, I would say it is possible the colored man is Arado.
-After all he is purple, isn't he?
-Still the washing up in a mech kinda counters that.

-...
-OH SHIT, I think I know who the chick in the capsule could be.
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 20:08:55 No.4755128 Report
-Quoted By: >>4755137
->>4755122
-Who?
-Anonymous Thu 25 Mar 2010 20:09:55 No.4755131 Report
->>4755122
-Wha?
-Goddamn Sandwitches Thu 25 Mar 2010 20:11:55 No.4755137 Report
-Quoted By: >>4755139 >>4755147
->>4755128
-I'd rather not ginx it, but looking at the series list there are not many people it could be.

-He mentioned that the woman showed up in a space capsule, and that there was more than one mech between the pair.

-Now who do we know WILL be present in the game that has a mech and could have a reason to be in a space capsule?
-Goddamn Sandwitches Thu 25 Mar 2010 20:12:55 No.4755139 Report
->>4755137
-Though on further reflection, by machines he could have meant the capsule itself rather than another mech...
-Sciencegar Sciencebolt Thu 25 Mar 2010 20:12:55 No.4755142 Report
-Quoted By: >>4755149 >>4755157
->>4755083

 "Woman, early twenties.
 Speaks Crescentian and Caladosian, calls them "japanese" and "english".
 Landed off the northern coast in a space capsule much like the ones the SDC used to have.
 Claims to have been living in some kind of space-ship.
 The others a colored guy about the same age, speaks Caladosian with an atrocious accent.
 Claims to work for some kind of company, was scouting our island when his mechanical giant was attacked by bugs."